 As a result, the study puts forward three policy options:

-- Regulatory guidance: while there is uncertainty as to how the EU privacy regulations can be applied to this technology, the study does not recommend to revise the GDPR, rather to consider it as an expression of principle-based regulation, designed to be technologically neutral.
+While there is uncertainty as to how the EU privacy regulations can be applied to this technology, the study does not recommend revising the GDPR, rather to consider it as an expression of principle-based regulation, designed to be technologically neutral.
 Subjects wanting to use blockchain should, however, seek regulatory guidance on how the existing legislation applies to their specific case.
-The study also guides authorities to work with the European Data Protection Board to draft specific guidance on the application of the GDPR to blockhain technologies and support architects to design compliant use cases;
+The study also guides authorities to work with the European Data Protection Board to draft specific guidance on the application of the GDPR to blockchain technologies and support architects to design compliant use cases;

 Transfer of data to third countries